retaildevcrews/helium/docs/HttpErrorResponses.md

         {
             "code": "InvalidValue",
             "target": "movieId",
-            "message": "The parameter 'movieId' should start with 'tt' and be between 7 and 11 characters in total" }
+            "message": "The parameter 'movieId' should start with 'tt' and be between 7 and 11 characters in total."
+        }
     ]
 }